Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 We model our initial data as an ingoing Gaussian wave packet

-which is centered at $r^*_0=50$, has an initial width of $d=2$, and the initial amplitude is $A=4$.
-We choose the potential by fixing the angular momentum as $\ell=3$.
+which in $t=t_\mathrm{start}$ is centered at $r^*_0=50$ and has an initial width of $d=2$, initial amplitude $A=4$, and initial time $t_\mathrm{start}=0$.
+The pulse evolves toward the potential barrier with a speed of sound set to $c=1$.
+We choose the potential by fixing the angular momentum as $m=3$.
 As input for our Bayesian analysis in Sec.~\ref{method4}, we use the time series $\Psi(t, r^*=r^*_\text{obs})$, where $r^*_\text{obs}$ is the location of an observer.